 A Mall at the Beach?
 More Traffic?
 Huge Parking Garages, Obstructing Views?

 Rescue our Waterfront, who had gotten a measure on the upcoming ballot, in an attempt to halt the project stood up, but they had little in assets to fend off the developer CenterCal, which had over ½ million to spend on promoting their development and was well in the lead.
 Their vision close to becoming a reality.

 With just weeks away from a crucial vote, and a small budget to work with, 4siteVideo and lead creative Montemurro was brought on board.
 Instead of producing one, big budget video, Greg began producing an abundance of relatable short videos; impactful, and humorous clips that really resonated with the community, and signaled a rallying cry to get out and vote.

-Montemurro turned to another former news journalist Heidi Cuda to help promote other city candidates who aligned with this cause.
+Montemurro turned to another news journalist Heidi Cuda to help promote other city candidates who aligned with this cause.
 The stream of videos were heavily shared across social media.
 The Community came together, their message through social and street protests, rang loud and clear at election time.